 You should carry fire extinguishers on board.
 Make sure you know what type you need/have and what type of fires they can be used on.
-If you have a built in system in the engine area, ensure it is correctly maintained and you are aware of how to operate it if required.
+If you have a built-in system in the engine area, ensure it is correctly maintained and you are aware of how to operate it if required.

 SARTS, EPIRBS and PLB/AIS Beacons

 There is a range of new products available on the market for alerting the Coastguard of distress on your vessel.
 Seek advice on the best suited products for your vessel and cruising area from local resellers.
-Ensure they are tested using the test function at the manufacturers prescribed intervals and replace batteries when required.
-If you accidently activate one of these products, please phone Jersey Coastguard immediately on +44 (0) 1543 447705.
+Ensure they are tested using the test function at the manufacturer’s prescribed intervals and replace batteries when required.
+If you accidentally activate one of these products, please phone Jersey Coastguard immediately on +44 (0) 1543 447705.

 Other equipment to consider

-Torches, fresh bottled water, hand held devices e.g. VHF (when in your tender), GPS.
+Torches, fresh bottled water, handheld devices e.g. VHF (when in your tender), GPS.